LaunchCode-Education-Archived/csharp-web-development/src/chapters/enums/enums-in-models.rst

 Enums in Model Classes
 ======================

 One application of enum types is to represent categories of objects.
-We will take this approach in our ``coding-events`` application to categorize events based on their type, such as *conference* or *meetup*.
+We will take this approach in our ``CodingEvents`` application to categorize events based on their type, such as *conference* or *meetup*.

 Enum Types in Models - Video
 ----------------------------